-- ➤ Committee Members ("Members") who provide services under contract with the Sixth Circuit must be either a licensed gerontologist, physician, psychiatrist, psychologist, nurse practitioner, registered nurse, or social worker in good standing with the State of Florida, Department of Health, or other applicable licensing authority.
-Members are governed by section 744.331(3), Florida Statutes and must comply with Florida Rules of Court; the Code of Judicial Conduct; Sixth Judicial Circuit Administrative Orders; and any other subsequent or applicable rule, law, or Administrative Order. - ➤ Members selected to serve must enter into a contract with the Court.
-Contracts are effective during the period between April 1 to March 31, with the possibility of renewals for up to three years. - Members must complete an initial four hours of training within four months of their first appointment and two hours of continuing education every two years thereafter. - ➤ Compensation is paid by the State of Florida at the rates set pursuant to AOSC17-12 and Administrative Order 2017-033.
+- Committee Members ("Members") who provide services under contract with the Sixth Circuit must be either a licensed gerontologist, physician, psychiatrist, psychologist, nurse practitioner, registered nurse, or social worker in good standing with the State of Florida, Department of Health, or other applicable licensing authority.
+Members are governed by section 744.331(3), Florida Statutes and must comply with Florida Rules of Court; the Code of Judicial Conduct; Sixth Judicial Circuit Administrative Orders; and any other subsequent or applicable rule, law, or Administrative Order. - Members selected to serve must enter into a contract with the Court.
+Contracts are effective during the period between July 1 to June 30, with the possibility of renewals for up to three years. - Members must complete the 4-hour Initial Guardianship Training and two hours of continuing education every two years thereafter. - ➤ Compensation is paid by the State of Florida at the rates set pursuant to AOSC17-12 and Administrative Order 2024-007.
 When a licensed physician, psychiatrist, or psychologist is appointed, the following amounts will be paid: - Evaluation \$350 flat fee - Failure of ward to appear for evaluation 40% of evaluation fee - In-court testimony (includes wait time, applies 2-hour cap) \$150 per hour - Periodic evaluation or a follow-up evaluation \$250 flat fee - Suggestion of Capacity proceeding \$350 flat fee